EwanMatheson/ewanmatheson.github.io/_pages/non-menu-page.md

 ---
 permalink: /non-menu-page/
-title: "Page not in menu"
+title: "CBD and Fabricaiotn of ZnO nanowires."
 excerpt: "This is a page not in the main menu"
 author_profile: true
 redirect_from: